 My aim is to provide you with a relationship built upon trust, openness and honesty, where you can feel accepted without judgement.
 A counsellor will not give advice or offer the answers to your problems but will remain alongside you and help you find your own way forward.
 Working from a Humanistic approach, we will focus upon what is happening for you in the present, however, past and previous relationships clearly affect our present so these are explored as they arise.
 I take the lead from my client and work at their pace and gently challenge when appropriate to facilitate different/new perspectives and to help increase self awareness.

 I understand that seeking counselling can be a daunting prospect and do my upmost to create an environment where my client feels comfortable and at ease.
-An initial session is an opportunity for us to meet, discuss your needs and consider if and how we can work together.
+I offer a free 20 minute telephone counselling assessment where we can discuss your needs and consider if and how we can work together.

 Approach: I work from a Humanistic approach to Counselling, integrating Person Centred, Existential and Gestalt therapies.
 I am also informed by Attachment Theory and Transactional Analysis (TA).

 Type of clients: Adults 1-1, Young People 1-1 (From 16 years old), Student Counsellors, Supervisee's.